Culture of Russia: Space exploration

 Roscosmos is Russia's national space agency.
 The country's achievements in the field of space technology and space exploration can be traced back to Konstantin Tsiolkovsky, the father of theoretical astronautics, whose works had inspired leading Soviet rocket engineers, such as Sergey Korolyov, Valentin Glushko, and many others who contributed to the success of the Soviet space program in the early stages of the Space Race and beyond.

 In 1957, the first Earth-orbiting artificial satellite, Sputnik 1, was launched.
 In 1961, the first human trip into space was successfully made by Yuri Gagarin.
 Many other Soviet and Russian space exploration records ensued.
 In 1963, Valentina Tereshkova became the first and youngest woman in space, having flown a solo mission on Vostok 6.
 In 1965, Alexei Leonov became the first human to conduct a spacewalk, exiting the space capsule during Voskhod 2.

 In 1957, Laika, a Soviet space dog, became the first animal to orbit the Earth, aboard Sputnik 2.
 In 1966, Luna 9 became the first spacecraft to achieve a survivable landing on a celestial body, the Moon.
-In 1968, Zond 5 brought the first Earthlings (two tortoises and other life forms) to circumnavigate the Moon.
+In 1968, Zond 5 brought the first Earthlings (two tortoises and other life forms) to arrive at and circumnavigate the Moon.
 In 1970, Venera 7 became the first spacecraft to land on another planet, Venus.
 In 1971, Mars 3 became the first spacecraft to land on Mars.
 During the same period, Lunokhod 1 became the first space exploration rover, while Salyut 1 became the world's first space station.
 Russia had 176 active satellites in space in 2021, the world's third-highest.